KamilleModules/Ekom/doc/models/cart-info.md

     - totalWithTax: string: the formatted total with taxes applied, and without (estimated?) shipping costs (priceWithTax x quantity)
+    - taxAmount: string: the formatted amount of taxes (totalWithTax - totalWithoutTax)
     - total: string: the formatted total chosen by ekom as the recommended total price to display